CONSTITUTION

 Section 1.
 Individuals

-Membership in the organization is automatically conferred on each and every Christian who genuinely believes in the propitiatory death of Jesus Christ and His burial and physical resurrection, received as a gift through faith apart from works.
+Membership in the organization is automatically conferred on each and every Christian who has genuinely placed their faith in Jesus Christ, believing that personal salvation is accomplished exclusively by means of Christ's propitiatory death and physical resurrection and is received as a gift through faith apart from works.
 Since the genuineness of the faith of a believer is known only to God, for statistical purposes the CCC only acknowledges those Christians who publicly affirm the beliefs outlined in Article III Sections 1 and 2.

 Section 2.
 Churches